jcrodriguez1989/r2servo/README.md

 ### Servo Connection

-Please make sure that you servo is correctly connected to your Raspberry Pi.
+Please make sure that your servo is correctly connected to your Raspberry Pi.
 Take note to which GPIO pin is your servo connected.

 ## Usage